Alonso López (footballer)

-Alonso López (born 27 May 1957) is a Colombian footballer.
-He played in one match for the Colombia national football team in 1985.
+Alonso López Palacio (27 May 1956 – 12 April 2026) was a Colombian footballer who played as a left-back.
+He made 12 appearances for the Colombia national team between 1976 and 1985.
 He was also part of Colombia's squad for the 1975 Copa América tournament.

+López died on 12 April 2026, at the age of 69.
+His death was reported in Colombian media and confirmed in an official statement by the División Mayor del Fútbol Profesional Colombiano (DIMAYOR).